 Theoretically, you can day trade any market or instrument, but in practical terms, a short-term trading strategy is best suited to those markets and instruments whose prices move around in the short term.

-Active markets that can often suit day trading activities include equity indices, FX pairs and crosses, leading commodities such as oil, copper and gold, among others, as well as individual shares and ETFs.
+Active markets that can often suit day trading activities include equity indices, FX or Forex pairs and crosses, leading commodities such as oil, copper and gold, among others, as well as individual shares and ETFs.

 Under normal circumstances, slower-moving instruments such as interest rates, bonds, low volume or illiquid shares, or those in staid sectors such as utilities should probably be avoided.